By: Robert J. Nahoum

 Here in New York, it is an all too common occurrence that you head to the ATM for some cash or break out your debit card to swipe for the groceries and embarrassingly learn that your bank account has been frozen.
 “How can this have happened?
 I was never even sued!”
 Turns out, you were sued by a debt collector; you didn’t answer the lawsuit, they got a default judgment and froze your account.
 The worst part is, all of this happened and you didn’t even know about it.
 Why didn’t you know you were sued?
 The answer is probably “sewer service”.

 New York laws require that when a debt collection lawsuit is filed against you for things like old credit card debts, cell phone bills or even doctors’ bills, a process server has to deliver the lawsuit to you or someone at your home.
 The problem is, more often than not, this service never happens.
-The process server signs an affidavit saying that they delivered the papers to you (usually by the “nail and mail” method where they supposedly post the papers to the door of your home and then mail you a copy).
+The process server signs an affidavit saying that he delivered the papers to you (usually by the “nail and mail” method where they supposedly post the papers to the door of your home and then mail you a copy).
 In reality, the process server probably never delivered the papers to you at all; instead, he or she threw them down the “sewer”.
 Sewer service is unfortunately very common in the five boroughs of New York City and here in Rockland and Westchester Counties.

 A debt collector’s bread and butter are default judgments.
 Make no mistake; they want to get that judgment with as little pushback and resistance as possible.
 The fastest way to a default judgment is when you don’t answer the complaint.
-If you are unaware that you have been sewed, the debt collector can have a default judgment entered against in less than 60 days.
+If you are unaware that you have been served, the debt collector can have a default judgment entered against in less than 60 days.
 For this reason, it is no surprise that between sixty and ninety-five percent of all consumer debt collection lawsuits are estimated to result in default judgments.

 New York’s judgment enforcement laws make judgment enforcement pretty easy for the debt collector and provide a number of enforcement devices at their disposal.
 In fact, many of the most powerful of these devices don’t even require the debt collector to go before a judge including: